 13. University of New Hampshire

 The University of New Hampshire offers a BS in Health Management and Policy that is AUPHA certified.
-The University of New Hampshire’s best healthcare administration programs opens the door to many career opportunities as consultants, healthcare administrators, healthcare sales epidemiologists, and health analysts, to name a few.
-Classes for this health care administration degree program include an introduction to public health, statistics for human service professionals, and epidemiology & community medicine, to name a few.
+The University of New Hampshire’s best healthcare administration programs open the door to many career opportunities as consultants, healthcare administrators, healthcare sales epidemiologists, and health analysts, to name a few.

 The University of New Hampshire was founded under the Morrill Land Grant College Act in the mid-1860s in Hanover, in conjunction with Dartmouth.
 The school’s campuses cover more than 2,500 acres and serve about 14,650 students each year.